Songtech-0912/songtech-0912.github.io/content/differential-equations/index.md

 \mathbf{y'} = J(x_s, y_s) \mathbf{y}
 {% end %}

 We can then solve the system approximately about each steady state as a linear system.

-(MUST CHANGE PROBLEM SOON AS IT IS HW TEXTBOOK PROBLEM)

-As an example of finding the steady states, consider the nonlinear system:
+As an example of finding the steady states, consider the nonlinear system (taken from a textbook):

 {% math() %}
 \begin{align*}